Meet EYN’s Staff

 Kathy Hyland is the Youth Success Mentoring Coordinator.
 Kathy has her BA from the University of Washington in Early Childhood and Family Services.
 She brings 21 years of experience working with children, their school employee families, the community and DCYF officials through her home daycare and preschool.
 Over the years, Kathy has volunteered for youth sports organizations coordinating volunteers and creating new programs.
 Kathy, and her family of four, have lived in the Upper Valley for 26 years.
 Her husband is a teacher and her two sons are grown and exploring life as adults.
 When not busy with work and her family, Kathy loves to create art out of old wood and enjoys working in her garden.

-Michelle John – Grant Writer
+Michelle John – Fund Development Manager

 Michelle is a Grant Writer with Empower Youth Network.